murdinc/awsm/README.md

 # awsm
-> AWS Improved Workflow
+> AWS iMproved CLI

 ## Intro
 **awsm** is an alternative interface for Amazon Web Services.
-It is intended to streamline many of the tasks with setting up and scaling a web application on AWS.
+It is intended to streamline many of the tasks involved with setting up and scaling a web application on AWS.

 ## Requirements